GSA/idmanagement.gov/_buy/buy.md

 2. [Physical Access Control Systems]({{site.baseurl}}/approved-products-list-pacs-products/)

 **I can't find a category or product?**
-1. Products and services that have lost their certification due to security concerns are placed on the [Removed Products List (RPL)]({{site.baseurl}}/buy/removed-products-list/).
+1. 1.
+A product is removed when it has lost its certification due to security concerns.
+It is placed on the [Removed Products List (RPL)]({{site.baseurl}}/buy/removed-products-list/).
-2. Categories are deprecated after it has reached a level of broad adoption or maturity and further testing is no longer needed (for example, card readers for logical access).
-Deprecated categories are [shared as a FIPS 201 Program announcement]({{site.baseurl}}/sell/fipsannouncements).
+2.A category is deprecated after it has reached broad adoption or maturity.
+Any further testing is no longer needed (for example, card readers for logical access).
 A deprecated category is not the same as a removed product.
+Deprecated categories are [shared through a FIPS 201 Program announcement]({{site.baseurl}}/sell/fipsannouncements).
 [Contact us]({{site.baseurl}}/contact-us/) if you’re unsure if a product is fit for government use.

 ## PACS Implementer Self-Assessment Toolkit

-The FIPS 201 Evalutation Program in collaboration with the [PACS Modernization Working Group](https://www.idmanagement.gov/governance/ficam/#icamsc-working-groups){:target="_blank"} created an operational self-assessment tool.
-The tool helps PACS implementers determine if facility access systems that use PIV credentials are configured according to FICAM and NIST guidelines.
+The FIPS 201 Evaluation Program in collaboration with the [PACS Modernization Working Group](https://www.idmanagement.gov/governance/ficam/#icamsc-working-groups){:target="_blank"} created an operational self-assessment tool.
+The tool helps PACS implementers assess facility access systems that use PIV credentials.
+The assessment provides results to show alignment or disparity to FICAM and NIST guidelines.
 - [PACS Assessment Toolkit Version 1.0]({{site.baseurl}}/docs/fips201ep-pacs-self-tool.pdf){:target="_blank"}{:rel="noopener noreferrer"}

 # Services